-This was for me one of the most interesting chapter of The Definitive Book of Body Language because it opened some new doors of understanding.
+This was for me one of the most interesting chapters of The Definitive Book of Body Language because it opened some new doors of understanding.

-How you sit in relation to other is an important tell of relationships statuses and a powerful way to gain cooperation.
+How you sit in relation to others is an important tell of relationships statuses and a powerful way to gain cooperation.
 It’s very impactful and should never be left to chance.

 - Competitive / Defensive: the two face each other frontally with the table in between.
 The table becomes a solid barrier between the two and it can lead to each party taking a first stand on his point of view.

 Many managers unluckily prefer the desk.
 76% of senior managers preferred the desk and 50% of lower managers did.
-Male managers were twice as likely to place a desk between themselves and their subordinates and.
+Male managers were twice as likely to place a desk between themselves and their subordinates.

-The person sitting to your right tend to be more cooperative than the one to your left.
+The person sitting to your right tends to be more cooperative than the one to your left.

 Keeping 3 People Involved

-Barbara and Allan Pease say that If you’re sitting at a table with two other people and one is asking all the question when the third one mostly stay silent it’s a good idea to still involve both of them.
+If you’re sitting at a table with two people and one is asking all the question when the third one mostly stay silent it’s a good idea to still involve both of them.

 Rectangular Board Tables